Things you have already done or found - bold type

 - Participated in a genealogy meme.

-- Created family history gift items (calendars, cookbooks etc.)
+- Created family history gift items (calendars, cookbooks etc.) (Flip-books with family photos.)

 - Performed a record lookup.

 - Took a genealogy seminar cruise.
-(Unlock the Past's cruise)
+(Unlock the Past's cruise.)

 - Am convinced that a relative must have arrived here from outer space.